Appachcha Kavi: Career

 Around 1896, Appachcha was transferred back to Madikeri, where he was made the manager of the Gaddige(the erstwhile Rajas' mausoleum).
-Meanwhile he pursued his hobby and obtained a few small acting roles.
-A few years later, Appachcha's associate Venkatadri Shamarao started a drama company, here Appachcha was awarded a major role: that of the Raja in the play Chandrahasa by Ramarao.
-In the period 1904–1906, Appachcha wrote his first three plays: Yayaathi Raajanda Naataka, Sree Subrahmanya Mahathmye, and Sathi Savithri, all in the Kodava language.
+Meanwhile, he pursued his hobby and obtained a few small acting roles.
+A few years later, Appachcha's associate Venkatadri Shamarao started a drama company, where Appachcha was awarded a major role: that of the Raja in the play Chandrahasa by Ramarao.
+In the period 1904–1908, Appachcha wrote his first three plays: Yayaathi Raajanda Naataka, Sree Subrahmanya Mahathmye, and Sathi Savithri, all in the Kodava language.
 In 1907, Appachcha was able to quit his supervisor position and devote himself to the arts.
-He wrote a book, Sree Kaaveri Mahathmye.
-In 1908 he established a Kodava speaking drama company consisting of about 22 artists and toured Kodagu.
+In 1908 he established a Kodava-speaking drama company consisting of about 22 artists and toured Kodagu.
+He wrote his fourth play, Sree Kaaveri Nataka in 1918.
+Appacha Kavi was the first Indian playwright to adapt the mythological Yayathi story into a popular play.

 Because relatively few people speak the Kodava language, in 1909 Appachcha closed his original company and started a Kannada language drama company with artists from the neighboring district, Mysore.
-His company toured Mysore, they toured places like Hunasuru, Periyapattana and Kandalavu, exhibiting plays written by him in Kannada, such as Virata Parva, Sati Sukanya, and Ghoshayathre.
+His company toured Mysore, they toured places like Hunasuru, Periyapattana, and Kandalavu, exhibiting plays written by him in Kannada, such as Virata Parva, Sati Sukanya, and Ghoshayathre.
 In 1910, Appachcha went back to his previous job at Bhagamandala, and hence most of his drama activities came to a standstill.
 He retired from this post in 1917 at the age of 52.

 In the year 1926, Appachcha's house was completely burned down by a fire.
 In order to overcome this tragedy Appachcha Kavi started the Kathakalakshepa.
 It was from then onwards that he was known as Haradaasa Appachcha Kavi.

 Legacy

 Haradaasa Appacha Kavi was a devotee of Lord Shiva (That is why he used to write his name as Haradaasa, not Haridaasa).
-Yet, in his plays, the songs in praise of Krishna, such as, Kaapaad Sree Krishnane is as devotional as Thudipeno naa ninna Shivane, which is in praise of Shiva.
-Like traditional plays of those days his works also contain all the navarasas.
+Yet, in his plays, the songs in praise of Krishna, such as, Kaapaad Sree Krishnane are as devotional as Thudipeno naa ninna Shivane, which is in praise of Shiva.
+Like traditional plays of those days, his works also contain all the navarasas.
 The stories of his plays were taken from the Indian mythologies, but he cast his characters in Kodava ethos.
-The background of these plays were hence steeped in Kodava customs and culture and quite a few names of various trees, fruits, flowers, birds and animals of Kodagu were mentioned in his plays.
+The background of these plays was hence steeped in Kodava customs and culture and quite a few names of various trees, fruits, flowers, birds, and animals of Kodagu were mentioned in his plays.

 Appacha Kavi was a versatile person and unique in the field of drama.
-He was a playwright, actor, producer and director of dramas, a good singer and bard.
-He could be called Poet Laureate of Kodagu.
-He was the first and foremost playwright of Kodava language and though he wrote very few plays, each one them is monumental classic.
+He was a playwright, actor, producer, and director of dramas, a good singer, and a bard.
+He could be called the Poet Laureate of Kodagu.
+He was the first and foremost playwright of the Kodava language and though he wrote very few plays, each one of them is a monumental classic.
 His songs and ballads are still sung in Kodagu by young and old, and the audio cassettes and CDs are popular.
+Appachcha Kavi's birthday (September 21st) is celebrated as Kodava Sahitya Day every year.